How to Get a Singapore S Pass in 2024-25 | Complete Guide

 Family members pass

-A pass holder can apply for Dependant’s Pass for family members too, if he will qualify for this criterion of having a fixed monthly salary of $6000 at least.
+A pass holder can apply for passes for family members too if he qualifies for this criterion of having a fixed monthly salary of $6000 at least.
+For this, he has to apply for the S-Pass application with or later from a family member’s pass application.

 Quota requirements for S-Pass